SIBO symptoms?

 10 typical SIBO symptoms:

-- You have constant bloating and gas – You may have difficulties figuring out which foods cause flatulence because you are bloated all the time or just increasing as the day goes by.
+- You have constant bloating and gas – you may have difficulty figuring out which foods cause flatulence because you are bloated all the time, or bloating just increases as the day goes on.

-- You have persistent diarrhea or constipation – hydrogen-dominant SIBO usually causes diarrhea, while methane-dominant SIBO mostly causes constipation, but this is also not always true!
+- You have persistent diarrhea or constipation – hydrogen-dominant SIBO usually causes diarrhea, while "methane-dominant SIBO" (or precisely IMO- Intestinal Methanogen Overgrowth) mostly causes constipation, but this is also not always true!
 Mixed types are also common.
 (3)

-- Your SIBO symptoms get worse when you eat fiber – You may have heard that the daily value for fiber is around 25 grams per day on a 2,000-calorie diet for adults (4); you still try to complete this challenge, but your symptoms got worse.
-SIBO can be the culprit.
+- Your symptoms get worse when you eat fiber – You may have heard that the daily value for fiber is around 25 grams per day on a 2,000-calorie diet for adults (4).
+You still try to complete this challenge, but your symptoms have gotten worse.
+In that case, SIBO can be the culprit.
 Typically, a healthy gut needs fiber to feed the good bacteria and support normal function.
 However, your symptoms get worse if you feed the overpopulated bacteria.

 - You have several food intolerances, such as gluten, lactose, fructose, and histamine intolerance. – You lack enzymes, which are needed to break down certain foods, triggering a digestive response.
 (5)(6)